psu13/mutable-hakyll/draft/the-most-important-idea-in-quantum.md

 Personally, I find the view from linear algebra to be a lot easier to understand.
-When I tried to take quantum in college the first month or so was filled with a lot of mysterious calculations providing no real insight.
+When I tried to take quantum in college the first month or so was filled with a lot of mysterious calculations involving complicated differential equations but providing no real insight.
 It wasn't until I decades later when read the algebraic treatment of the harmonic oscillator that I realized what that professor had been going on about.
 Besides, differential equations and various kinds of algebra have a deep mathematical friendship, so it should not be that surprising that they turn up together in the most important physical theory of our time (there I go again).

 Anyway, here is what we'll do from here.
 First, I'll describe some experiments that require quantum mechanics to explain.
 Then I'll describe the mathematical formalism